dnnsjsk/streamline/readme.txt

 == Changelog ==

+= 1.0.21 =
+* Enhancement: remove previous implementation of network menu
+* Fix: scrollbar being too short
+* New: add 'Network' tab for network admin menu
+* New: add 'Site' tab to find sites in multisite network
+* New: add site information when multisite is active

 = 1.0.20 =
 * Enhancement: sidebar spacing
 * Fix: menu not being loaded when using keyboard navigation on frontends